First‑Line Trodelvy Gains FDA Approval as ASCENT‑03 Strengthens the Case for Earlier Use in Metastatic TNBC

 ASCENT-03 demonstrated a clear progression-free survival (PFS) advantage when sacituzumab govitecan was used in the first-line setting.

 Importantly, even with crossover, the benefit persisted.
-“The PFS2 analyses that show improvement for sacituzumab govitecan in first and second line is actually quite reassuring and important,” he said.
+“The PFS2 analyses that show improvement for sacituzumab govitecan in first and second line are actually quite reassuring and important,” he said.

 Why Timing Matters

-While overall survival data are still maturing, Dr. Punie emphasized a key practical reality: up to half of patients with metastatic TNBC in real-world settings never receive second-line therapy.
+While overall survival data continued to mature, Dr. Punie emphasized a key practical reality: up to half of patients with metastatic TNBC in real-world settings never receive second-line therapy.

 “This is a very aggressive disease,” he said.
 “Not every patient makes it to second and certainly not to third line.”